Dido Harding

-Diana Mary "Dido" Harding, Baroness Harding of Winscombe (born 9 November 1967), is a British businesswoman and Conservative life peer.
-She served as chairwoman of NHS Improvement from 2017, and from May 2020 to April 2021, during the COVID-19 pandemic, she was the head of the NHS Test and Trace programme.
+Diana Mary "Dido" Harding, Baroness Harding of Winscombe (born November 1967) is a British businesswoman and life peer who served as chair of NHS Improvement from 2017 to 2021, and as interim chief executive of the UK Health Security Agency (UKHSA) and head of NHS Test and Trace from 2020 to 2021.

-She is a former chief executive of the TalkTalk Group where she faced calls for her to resign after a cyber attack revealed the details of up to four million customers; the company was subsequently fined £400,000 by the Information Commissioner's Office for its negligence.
-A member of the Conservative Party, Harding is married to Conservative Party Member of Parliament John Penrose and is a friend of former Prime Minister David Cameron.
-Harding was appointed as a Member of the House of Lords by Cameron in 2014.
+She was the chief executive of the TalkTalk Group from 2010 to 2017.
+A member of the Conservative Party, Harding is married to John Penrose, a Conservative former member of Parliament, and is a friend of former Prime Minister David Cameron.
+Harding was appointed as a member of the House of Lords by Cameron in 2014.
 She holds a board position at the Jockey Club, which is responsible for several major horse-racing events including the Cheltenham Festival.

 In May 2020, Harding was appointed by Health Secretary Matt Hancock to head NHS Test and Trace, established to track and help prevent the spread of COVID-19 in England.
-In August 2020, after it was announced Public Health England was to be abolished, Harding was also appointed interim chief executive of the new National Institute for Health Protection, later renamed the UK Health Security Agency.
-Both these roles ended on the formal establishment of the new agency on 1 April 2021.
-In June 2021, Harding temporarily stood aside as NHS Improvement Chair to apply, unsuccessfully, for the position of Chief Executive of NHS England.
+In August 2020, after it was announced that Public Health England was to be abolished, Harding was also appointed interim chief executive of the new National Institute for Health Protection, later renamed the UK Health Security Agency; she left that role soon after the new agency was established in April 2021.